dominicm00/ham/README.md

 Jam's legacy codebase makes it difficult to fix bugs or introduce new features.
 Ham uses a modern, friendly C++ codebase, is rigorously tested, and provides much better debugging output.
 Backed by [Ninja](https://ninja-build.org/), it has fast incremental build times, exact header dependency scanning, and more.
 Detailed project goals can be found in the [goals document](docs/development/decisions/0009-ham-project-goals.md).

 ## Usage
 Ham's command line input is undergoing design.
+Documentation for the Ham language can be found in the [language specification](https://github.com/dominicm00/ham/blob/master/docs/Language-specification.md).

 ## Building Ham
 Ham is built using [CMake](https://cmake.org/).
 Currently, no distribution packages are available, so Ham must be built from the repository source code.